 Building Your FIRE Savings Portfolio

-Investing—guided by the 4% rule—is the engine that powers your FIRE journey, using compound interest to grow your wealth.
+Investing—guided by the 4% rule—is the engine of your plan.

 Compound Interest Power